haroldSoftware/React_Template/README.md

 * for both backend and template (front end), package.json contains required node modules
 * in terminal, run "npm i" for both directories
 * then run "nodemon" to start server and react

+# NOTE
+* npm dependencies in package.json may have become outdated
+* fix this by updating